SergeyRyabykin/ESL-project/README.md

 3. USB CLI
   <br />This extension can be included into the application with 'ESTC_USB_CLI_ENABLED=1' parameter added to MAKE invocation.
   <br />The easiest way to learn all the available commands is to implement 'help' command in the CLI terminal.
+Also there is possibility to clear all the peers and saved colors.
+To do that the button must be pressed befor and hold some time after power up the board.